Selling A House With Unpermitted Work In Washington

 Major Plumbing Work

-Major plumbing work consists of significant modifications or additions to a home’s plumbing infrastructure.
-Permits are required in Washington to ensure that the work is done properly, helping to prevent water damage and sanitation issues.
+Substantial plumbing work means large changes and/or additions to a home’s existing plumbing system.
+In Washington, a permit is required to ensure the work is done in a way that prevents water damage and sanitation issues.

 Some examples of plumbing work that requires permits include: